Friday, September 30, 2016

 “A toilet was installed in the [pagan] holy of holies [“. . .the high places of the gates. . .”
 2 Kings 23:8] as the ultimate desecration of that place,” the IAA said in a statement.
 “A stone fashioned in the shape of a chair with a hole in its center was found in the corner of the room.”
 The authority said it was the first time an archeological find confirmed the practice of installing a toilet to desecrate a pagan worship site.

-Laboratory tests suggest the stone toilet at the Lachish gate was never used, the IAA said, making its placement “symbolic, after which the holy of holies was sealed until the site was destroyed.”
+Laboratory tests suggest the stone toilet at the Lachish gate was never used, the IAA said, making its placement “symbolic, after which the holy of holies was sealed."
+It remained sealed until the city was destroyed.

 Lachish, about 25 miles southwest of Jerusalem, was conquered by the invading Assyrians under King Sennacherib in the eighth century B.C.E.
 The city gate was first located “decades ago,” the IAA said, but was only fully exposed in early 2016.
 “The excavation revealed destruction layers in the wake of the defeat, including arrowheads and sling stones, indicative of the hand-to-hand combat that occurred in the city’s gatehouse."